 Recent research by cloud management software company SkyKick suggests that among U.S. small and medium businesses (SMBs), 83% have yet to use Office 365 in some form.
-So what’s holding back SMBs from adopting cloud-based services that can help them reduce costs and improve productivity?
+So what’s holding them back from adopting cloud-based services that can help them reduce costs and improve productivity?

 Office 365 presents a very different way of licensing because it is a subscription-based service that is licensed per user.
-It gives SMBs the familiarity and power of Office with the flexibility of the cloud.
+It gives companies the familiarity and power of Office with the flexibility of the cloud.
 With Office 365, a user’s applications and files are with them wherever you go, and always up to date.

 We’ve built tools to help assess your readiness and plan for a successful migration.
-Both our MLO and Readiness Assessment are built entirely by our team of in-house experts, who have helped SMBs from every industry make this important decision.
+Both our MLO and Readiness Assessment are built entirely by our team of in-house experts, who have helped businesses from every industry make this important decision.

-The Connection Software Practice offers unbiased services that can help you quickly and efficiently evaluate whether you should build out your premises-based infrastructure or migrate to Office 365.
+The Connection Software Practice offers unbiased services that can help you quickly and efficiently evaluate whether you should build out your premise-based infrastructure or migrate to Office 365.
 Then we can help you implement the buildout or migration so you can complete your project quickly and efficiently.
 If you’d like to find out more, please complete this information request form.